Wednesday’s ‘Bold And The Beautiful’ Spoilers: Flo Angers Shauna By Defying Her

 Of course, Shauna will be ecstatic.
 Here is Flo’s chance to redeem herself and be welcomed back into the Logan family.
 She figures that she won’t be an outcast anymore because she would have sacrificed a kidney for her aunt’s sake.
 But The Bold and the Beautiful spoilers indicate that Flo will dash her mother’s dreams.

 Flo will let Shauna know that she will only donate her kidney under one condition.
 Flo does not want Katie to know that she will be her kidney donor and wants her identity to remain a secret.
 The Bold and the Beautiful spoilers suggest that Shauna will be outraged because Flo is giving up her one shot at getting back into the family’s good graces.
-However, Flo wants to give Katie her kidney out of her heart.
+However, Flo wants to give Katie her kidney out of the goodness of her heart.
 She doesn’t need thanks, gratitude, or even to be part of the Logan clan again.
 For her, it’s enough that Katie will live.

 However, The Inquisitr reports that the news of Flo’s good deed will get out.
 And Wyatt will be one of the first people to visit Flo to say thank you.